• Skip to primary navigation

 • Fold coconut into the cake batter.

-Red, white, and blue cake batter swirls:
+Red, white, and blue cake batter swirls

-• Divide batter in half.
+• Divide the batter in half.
 Pour half into a large 18-inch pastry bag or two smaller bags.

 • Pour red batter into a pastry bag and blue into another bag.